fza/vagrant-trusty64-php/README.md

 Create a self-signed certificate (Google is your friend).
 Name the files `server.crt` and `server.key`.
 Save them in the `files/ssl` directory.
 Run `vagrant up`, respectively `vagrant provision`.
 Done.
 You may use a Vagrant DNS plugin (like [landrush](https://github.com/phinze/landrush)) if you don't want to mess up your `/etc/hosts`.

+### Xdebug

+Xdebug is per default configured to connect back on port 9000.

 ### Repackaging

 The `vagrant package` command is not able to handle parallels provided boxes yet (as with v1.5.4).
 My trick is to use [Veewee](https://github.com/jedi4ever/veewee), adding a fake box definition, renaming the provisioned VM within Parallels the same as the fake definition and running `veewee parallels export <put-definition-name-here>` from Veewee's main directory.
 This will produce a `.box` file, which can then be imported in Vagrant: `vagrant box add --name <desired-box-name> <put-definition-name-here>.box`

+## Why not using PuPHPet or similar?

+*This is my opinion:* I think these are overblown.
+Clicking things together is easy, but most times I tried PuPHPet the provisioning process was broken.
+They have a complex Puppet definition which doesn't seem to be tested well.
+So why not make things easier? :-)

 ### Contribution